 Our client noted that, “this session was really valuable.
 It was through this that we were able to refine our problem, co-design the program and select the right team members to be involved.”

 After the initial workshop, Elabor8 focused on building the core team’s capability with training in agile, scrum and human centred design, tailored to their specific context.
 Next, the team applied this learning to break down their targeted opportunity into potential solution options, built a backlog around these, and prioritised items into a two-week sprint.

 Elabor8 then worked with the team throughout the sprint, providing coaching around agile, design thinking and problem solving to ensure the pilot was able to deliver value from the very start.

-“The real benefit of this on-the-job coaching is that we are now set up with applied learning, skills and expertise to be able to run this independently in the future,” commented Jane.
+“The real benefit of this on-the-job coaching is that we are now set up with applied learning, skills and expertise to be able to run this independently in the future,” commented our client.